The Ways Of God In Israel

 3. The Way of Covenant

 Binding Himself in an everlasting covenant with His people Israel is one of “God’s Ways” of showing how serious and committed He is to His purpose.
-Covenant is an all-encompassing unbreakable contract that summons the deepest and most comprehensive commitment, such as the covenant of marriage, where both parties agree to a 100% commitment of sharing all things and being accountable in all matters to one another, to death.
+A covenant is an all-encompassing, unbreakable contract that demands the deepest and most comprehensive commitment.

 4. The Way of Prayer